c5ke/c5ke_sidequest_W2/README.md

 The blob moves left/right (A/D or ←/→) and jumps (Space/W/↑).
 Demonstrates horizontal input, gravity, ground collision, and jump gating.

 ---

-## Learning Goals

-Learning Goals:

-- Read keyboard input for horizontal motion
-- Apply gravity and detect ground contact
-- Implement a jump that only triggers when grounded

----